 Comprehensive and interactive series of one-hour school law webinars on timely issues.
-Each webinar will include a brief overview of the latest developments in select areas of school law
+Each webinar will include a brief overview of the latest developments in select areas of school law.

 Bringing It All Together: A Systemic Approach to Student Safety

 This webinar provides a framework for putting in place appropriate policies and protocols to protect student safety.
-Participants will learn about the high expectations established in case law and codified in statute and regulations related to student safety.
+Participants will learn about the high expectations established in case law and codified in statute and regulation related to student safety.
 Specific issues addressed include HIB policies, key elements of the code of student conduct, key requirements related to student risk assessment, and working closely with law enforcement and other outside entities.

 Human Resources: New Requirements, Best Practices and the Law

 Human Resource management is constantly evolving, with new legal requirements related to family leave, sick leave, equal pay, dealing with vendors, employee background checks and many other areas.
 This webinar will provide HR directors and individuals with HR responsibilities who may wear many other hats with information on the latest legal developments, along with important tools and resources for effectively balancing the many responsibilities in the human resource field.